 Find and Seek Scavenger Hunt has a collection of colorful cards to take outside and discover nature.
-With 35 Find and Seek cards, 2 instruction cards, and 1 drawstring bag, this is also a great game for travel.
+This is also a great travel game with 35 Find and Seek cards, 2 instruction cards, and 1 drawstring bag.
 Nonreaders can play with picture recognition.

 Make a Family Album